Part 3: Management and Accountability

 Work health and safety

-Health, wellbeing and safety services are provided by the Department of the Treasury under a Service Level Agreement.
-The AOFM has one Health and Safety Representative who assists employees in accord with the Work Health and Safety Act 2011.
+Health, wellbeing and safety services are provided by the Treasury under a Service Level Agreement.
+The AOFM has one Health and Safety Representative who assists staff in accordance with the Work Health and Safety Act 2011.

-During 2012‑13, fifteen new consultancy contracts were entered into involving total actual expenditure of $93,060.
-In addition, three ongoing consultancy contracts were active during 2012‑13 year, involving total actual expenditure of $175,160.
-This is summarised in Table 4.
+During 2013‑14, eleven new consultancy contracts were entered into involving total actual expenditure of $162,664.
+In addition, four ongoing consultancy contracts were active during 2013‑14, involving total actual expenditure of $91,287.
+This is summarised in Table 3.

-The AOFM engages consultants where it lacks specialist expertise or when independent research, review or assessment is required.
-Consultants are typically engaged to investigate or diagnose a defined issue or problem; carry out defined reviews or evaluations; or provide independent advice of a specific nature.
+The AOFM engages consultants where it requires specialist expertise or when independent research, review or assessment is required.

-Prior to engaging consultants, the AOFM takes into account the skills and resources required for the task, the skills available internally, and the cost‑effectiveness of engaging external expertise.
-The decision to engage a consultant is made in accordance with the FMA Act and related regulations including the Commonwealth Procurement Rules (CPRs) and relevant internal policies.
+Prior to engaging consultants, the AOFM takes into account the skills, experience and resources required for the task, the skills available internally, and the cost‑effectiveness of engaging external expertise.
+The decision to engage a consultant is made in accordance with the FMA Act and related regulations, including the Commonwealth Procurement Rules (CPRs), and relevant internal policies.

 |Number of consultancy contracts|